DhruvGupta130/TaskManagementSystem/README.md

 > ✨ If you find this helpful, please star the project on GitHub!

-# 🚀 TaskPulse – Event-Driven Task Management Microservices
+# 🚀 WorkStream – Event-Driven Task Management Microservices

 > **Production-grade microservices backend** system built with Java 21, Spring Boot 3, Kafka, Redis, Docker, and
 > PostgreSQL.
-> TaskPulse orchestrates a **collaborative task lifecycle** between Managers and Workers with **asynchronous
+> WorkStream orchestrates a **collaborative task lifecycle** between Managers and Workers with **asynchronous
 > notifications**, **role-based access**, and a **resilient modular design** suited for cloud-native deployments.

 ---